darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 > **Key Insight:**
 > The power of MLPs comes from their depth (multiple layers) and non-linearity (activation functions).
 Without non-linearity, stacking layers would be equivalent to a single linear transformation!

+> **Common Pitfall:**
+> If you use only linear activation functions, no matter how many layers you stack, the network can only represent linear functions.
+Always use non-linear activations in hidden layers!

 ---

 ## Architecture Overview

+> **Intuition:** Each layer in an MLP transforms the data into a new space.
+The input layer senses the data, hidden layers extract features, and the output layer makes decisions.

 ### Layer Structure